mehulagg/gitlab/doc/topics/autodevops/index.md

 > - Generally available on GitLab 11.0.

 GitLab Auto DevOps helps to reduce the complexity of software delivery by setting up pipelines and integrations for you.
-Instead of requiring developers to manually configure their entire GitLab environment, Auto DevOps configures many of these areas for you, such as security auditing and vulnerability testing.
+Instead of requiring you to manually configure your entire GitLab environment, Auto DevOps configures many of these areas for you, including security auditing and vulnerability testing.

 Using Auto DevOps, you can: